Hey, are you still out there?

 what I’m doing

 Now that Fall is here and the temperatures have gone down, I needed to build up my mini pumpkin bread stash in the freezer.
-I baked six mini loaves, wrapped then individually and froze five of the.
+I baked six mini loaves, wrapped then individually and froze five of them.
 I had to sample one!
 I can grab one and quickly thaw it to have with breakfast or a snack during the winter.

 four things | thirty-seven